 What is the workplace emergency response organisation?

 The German workplace emergency response covers all personal, organisational and material measures by which the employer ensures first aid, fire fighting and evacuation in emergencies.
-The legal foundations are § 10 of the Occupational Health and Safety Act (ArbSchG), § 4 of the Workplace Ordinance (ArbStättV), DGUV Vorschrift 1 (Principles of Prevention) with § 24 (general first aid duties), § 25 (material resources) and § 26 (number and training of first aiders), plus the Technical Rules for Workplaces ASR A4.3 (first aid rooms, materials and facilities) and ASR A2.3 (escape routes, exits and the evacuation plan).
+The legal foundations are § 10 of the Occupational Health and Safety Act (ArbSchG), § 4 of the Workplace Ordinance (ArbStättV), DGUV Vorschrift 1 (Principles of Prevention) with § 24 (general first aid duties), § 25 (facilities and material resources) and § 26 (number and training of first aiders), plus the Technical Rules for Workplaces ASR A4.3 (first aid rooms, materials and facilities) and ASR A2.3 (escape routes, exits and the evacuation plan).

 Duties of the emergency response organisation